cosmicjs/rest-api-docs/source/includes/metafields.md

 For a Single Object Metafield, add the Object ID (`_id`) as the value to connect the Object.
 The full Object will be returned on the Metadata response in the `object` property.

 ### Multiple Objects
-For Multiple Object type Metafields, you can add the Object IDs as comma-separated values which will return the full Objects as an Array on the response.
+For Multiple Object type Metafields, you can add the Object IDs as comma-separated values.
 The full Objects will be returned on the Metadata response in the `objects` property.